Plain English Breakdown

 What This Bill Does

-- Adds a new paragraph (2) stating that the rule does not apply when replacing components of existing space or water-heating appliances that rely on burning natural gas, oil, or other fossil fuels.
+- Adds a rule stating that replacing parts of existing space or water heaters is allowed even if they burn natural gas, oil, or other fossil fuels.

 Who It Names or Affects